clinicjs/notare-monitor/README.md

     a measurable performance impact on the Node.js process so it is off by default.
 Setting the `NOTARE_HANDLES` environment variable to `1` may also be used to set this value.
+  * `gc`: (`boolean`) When true, the `Monitor` will track and report on garbage collection counts and durations.
+Enabling this has a measurable performance impact on the Node.js process so it is off by default.
+Setting the `NOTARE_GC` environment variable to `1` may also be used to set this value.

 The `Monitor` object extends from Node.js [`stream.Readable`][].